Darko Miličić: Early life

 Miličić's parents are Milorad and Zora.
 During the Yugoslav Wars, when Miličić was not yet 10, he heard a news report in which his father was named as one of several Serbian soldiers killed in action; however, a few minutes later, the newscaster indicated some of the soldiers, including his father, had been incorrectly included as killed.
 His father ultimately survived the wars.
 His parents' families hail from Janj near Šipovo in Bosanska Krajina.
 His sister Tijana is a volleyball player.

-Miličić played his first youth basketball in BFC Beočin until NATO bombing of Yugoslavia that lasted from 24 March 1999 to 10 June 1999, when he was forced to take a break.
+Miličić played his first youth basketball in BFC Beočin until the NATO bombing of Yugoslavia that lasted from 24 March 1999 to 10 June 1999, when he was forced to take a break.
 After that, he played for the basketball club Sports World from Novi Sad, which is also a basketball school, where he became a dominant figure and received interest from bigger teams.
+Miličić played club basketball with his friend Nemanja Jokić, the older brother of Nikola Jokić.

 At the age of 14, Miličić started playing basketball with the Serbian team Hemofarm's junior team.
 He was later called up from the junior team before being drafted by the NBA's Detroit Pistons in 2003.